Nondominium and the True Commons

-You can engage via Sensorica's Discord or hREA's Discord, or intervene directly in this document.
+You can engage via Sensorica's Discord or hREA's Discord, or intervene directly in the working doc and Github repo.

 Create simple demos using Holochain / hREA and based on Valueflows that could later be recycled into NRP-CAS development.